 - Communication: The applicant must be able to speak, to hear, and to observe patients in order to elicit information, describe changes in mood, activity and posture, and perceive nonverbal communications.
 An applicant must be able to communicate effectively with patients and all members of the health care team.
 Communication includes, listening, speaking, reading and writing.

-- Motor Skills: Applicants must have sufficient motor skills to gain access to clients in a variety of care settings and to manipulate and utilize the equipment central to the assessment, general and emergency treatment of patients receiving allied health practitioners’ care.
+- Motor Skills: Applicants must have sufficient motor skills to gain access to clients in a variety of care settings and to manipulate and utilize the equipment central to the assessment, general and emergency treatment of patients receiving Health Technologies practitioners’ care.
 Such actions require coordination of both gross and fine muscular movements, equilibrium and functional use of the senses of touch and vision.

 - Intellectual-Conceptual, Integrative, and Quantitative Abilities: These abilities include measurement, calculation, reasoning, analysis, and evaluation.
-Problem solving, the critical skill demanded of allied health practitioners, requires all of these abilities.
+Problem solving, the critical skill demanded of Health Technologies practitioners, requires all of these abilities.
 In addition, the applicant should be able to comprehend three dimensional relationships and to understand the spatial relations of structures.

 - Behavioral/Social Skills and Professionalism: An applicant must possess the emotional health required for utilization of his/her intellectual abilities.
-The exercise of good judgment, the prompt completion of all responsibilities attendant to the care of patients, and the development of effective relationships with patients are essential skills for allied health practitioners.
+The exercise of good judgment, the prompt completion of all responsibilities attendant to the care of patients, and the development of effective relationships with patients are essential skills for Health Technologies practitioners.
 Applicants must be able to tolerate physically taxing workloads and to function effectively under stress.
 They must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of the uncertainties inherent in the clinical problems of many patients.
-Concern for others, integrity, interpersonal skills, interest, and motivation are all personal qualities necessary for the practice of allied health.
+Concern for others, integrity, interpersonal skills, interest, and motivation are all personal qualities necessary for the practice of Health Technologies.